Adobe-Consulting-Services/lazybones-aem-templates/README.md

 # Installing Lazybones

 In order to use this project's templates, you must first have lazybones installed.
-The easiest way to do this is with [gvm](http://gvmtool.net/):
+The easiest way to do this is with [sdkman](http://sdkman.io/):

-    gvm install lazybones
+    sdk install lazybones

 You can also download the distribution package from [BinTray](https://bintray.com/pledbrook/lazybones-templates/lazybones), unzip it, and add it to your PATH.